ritahhhh/Chatbot-App-RN/README.md

 ## Help and Support

-For issues running the project or integrating with our UI Kits, consult our [documentation](https://www.cometchat.com/docs/react-native-uikit/integration) or create a [support ticket](https://help.cometchat.com/hc/en-us) or seek real-time support via the [CometChat Dashboard](http://app.cometchat.com/).
+For issues running the project or integrating with our UI Kits, please create an issue on our GitHub repository.
+We are here to help and support you in your development journey.